 The "Master Program" in Battle Circuit.
 You have to finish the game in one credit or get a high enough score.

-Super Smash Bros Brawl parodies this trope, actually naming the second-to-last event match "The Final Battle" (versus Bowser, Ganondorf, and King Dedede) and the actual last match "The Final FINAL Battle" (versus Snake, Sonic, and a GIANT Mario).
+Brawl parodies this, actually naming the second-to-last event match "The Final Battle" (versus Bowser, Ganondorf, and King Dedede) and the actual last match "The Final FINAL Battle" (versus Snake, Sonic, and a GIANT Mario).

-A similar playful use occurred in Melee, where the second to last event was "Final Destination Match", which is a battle with Master Hand and Crazy Hand.
+In Melee, the second to last event is "Final Destination Match", which is a battle with Master Hand and Crazy Hand.
 The last match, "The Showdown", is a battle with Ganondorf, Mewtwo, and Giga Bowser (which Brawl's "Final FINAL Battle" is referencing, with the Giant Mario as Giga Bowser, and Snake and Sonic as Ganondorf and Mewtwo).

 Also played straight in Melee and Brawl with Crazy Hand, who will only appear if the difficulty level is set high enough and certain other conditions are met.
 Melee's Adventure mode had similar conditions for fighting Giga Bowser.
 Beating him earns you a trophy and the sight of Bowser's Adventure Mode trophy actually falling into the abyss, then exploding into a million tiny fragments.